fbecart/zinoma/README.md

 `buildy` is very simple and configurable.
 It's meant to facilitate development by watching the file system and rebuilding as necessary.

-The core of `buildy` is in it's configuration file.
-Simply add a file named `.buildy.yml` into the root of the project.
+The core of `buildy` is in its configuration file.
+Simply add a file named `buildy.yml` into the root of the project.

 This configuration file tells `buildy` exactly what to do.

-## .buildy.yml spec
+## buildy.yml spec
 ```
 server_deps:
   watch: